Assistant Professor, Senior Research

 Research/Career Interests:

-My research interests are in the ecology and conservation of marine mammals.
-In particular, I study what drives when and where these animals can be found and how their distribution overlaps with human activities, using tools such as spatial statistics, bioacoustics, and oceanography.
+Dawn’s research interests are in the ecology and conservation of pelagic predators, particularly cetaceans (whales, dolphins, and porpoises) and seabirds.
+She studies what drives when and where these animals can be found and how their distribution overlaps with human activities, using tools such as distribution modeling and spatial statistics, bioacoustics, and oceanography.

 At OSU